Hong-production/auto-annotated-portfolio/content/pages/index.md

     actions: []
     text: >+
       #### These are some of the projects I've worked on before and hopefully
-      will get you interested in working with me.
+      get you interested in them.

   - colors: colors-f
     type: FeaturedProjectsSection